vinup-ram1308/data-analyst-agent/README.md

 ## Design Decisions

-The `analyze_csv` tool performs all data computation deterministically using **pandas** — this is intentional.
+The `analyze_csv` tool performs all data computation deterministically using **pandas**.
 In production agentic systems, deterministic operations (parsing, statistics, formatting) belong in tools, not in the LLM.

 **Gemini acts as the intelligent orchestration layer:** it understands user intent,